-Since everyone understands slightly different things regarding what a Chief People Officer’s role implies, please let me share my sharp viewpoint:
+Since everyone understands slightly different things regarding what a Chief People Officer’s role implies, here’s my sharp viewpoint:

 I’m the gal in charge of nurturing a team aligned with the values while reaching our business goals.

 The how is a different story, so I’ll stick to that for the moment.

-In the last three+ years since I’m leading Pixelgrade’s squad, a lot of things happened and changed.
+In the last three+ years since I’m leading Pixelgrade’s squad as CPO, many things happened and changed.
 Some are with an internal echo, such as the fact that we gained more clarity about how we want to keep running this ship.
-Some are external, such as the pandemic.
-Both leave marks on our team, individually and collectively.
+Some are external, such as the pandemic, but both leave marks on our team, individually and collectively.
 I have no doubts about that.

 Just recently, it became crystal clear that the perks we’ve been offering turned into a mismatch for the current reality.
 Not all of them, but most of them.

 We’re a small team with folks who have a lot of experience inside Pixelgrade, which is, in itself, significant and valuable.
-From Mădălin and Alex, who came aboard two+ years ago, to Alin and Răzvan, who are veterans, already counting seven and nine years, respectively.
+From Mădălin and Alex, who came aboard almost three years ago, to Alin and Răzvan, who are veterans, already counting seven and nine years, respectively.